 Do you qualify to have a Flexible Spending Account (FSA, also called a Flexible Spending Arrangement)?
-If so, do you know the FSA contribution limits for 2019?
+If so, do you know the FSA contribution limits for the current year?

-In this article, we’ll share detailed information about FSA contribution limits for 2019 and what you need to know to determine if an FSA might be a good financial tool for you.
+In this article, we’ll share detailed information about FSA contribution limits for the current year and what you need to know to determine if an FSA might be a good financial tool for you.

-The IRS has raised FSA contribution limits by $50 this year.
-This means that you can contribute up to $2,700 to an FSA in 2019.
+The IRS has kept FSA contribution limits at the same rate as last year.
+This means that you can contribute up to $2,750 to an FSA in 2021.

 Types of FSAs